shradhaebi/ensembl-static/plants/species/Zea_mays/Zea_mays_annotation.md

 The gene annotations were produced with the CSHL gene pipeline developed under the [NAM project](https://nam-genomes.org).
 In summary, it is an automated, evidence-based method combining trird-party software including Mikado, BRAKER and PASA.
-Gene models were filtered by conservation and Maker Annotation Edit Distance (AED) score, and then classified into coding and non-coding sets.
+Gene models were filtered by conservation and Maker Annotation Edit Distance (AED) score, and then classified into protein_coding and misc_non-coding sets.

 Gene models from version B73_RefGen_v4 have been mapped to the current Zm-B73-REFERENCE-NAM-5.0 and can be retrieved with the [ID History COnverter](http://plants.ensembl.org/Oryza_sativa/Tools/IDMapper)